Hong Kong Football Club: History

 Hong Kong Football Club was founded in 1886 by Sir James Haldane Lockhart, following a meeting that was held at the Victoria Recreation Gymnasium on 12 February 1886.
 The names derives from its establishment as a club for playing Association and Rugby Football (now known as rugby union) – not just as an association football (soccer) club as many think today.

 The first sport the club played was in fact rugby union, on 16 February 1886, four days after the club formed.
 The first soccer match of the club was played on 16 March 1886, against the Royal Engineers.

 The now famous Hong Kong International Rugby Sevens was founded by and first played at the Club in 1976.
 Sports Road continued to be the venue until it outgrew its home and was moved to the Hong Kong Government Stadium (now the Hong Kong Stadium) in 1982.

+The also famous Hong Kong Rugby Tens started in 1986 as a social rugby 10-a-side players tournament to commemorate the Hong Kong Football Club's centenary.

 The clubhouse and pitches were situated adjacent to the racecourse.
 But in 1995, as part of a redevelopment of the racecourse, the club moved into a brand new, 64,000 square metre, purpose-built home, with the main building being outside the race track, and the main pitch, all weather hockey pitch, bowling green and sports bar being inside the racetrack.

 In 2011, HKFC celebrated their 125th anniversary as a club.